TransMorph: Transformer for unsupervised medical image registration: Discussion

 \subsection{Uncertainty Quantification of TransMorph-Bayes}

-As previously mentioned in section \ref{sec:bayes_variant}, registration uncertainty estimates produced by the existing method (e.g., (\cite{yang2017quicksilver, yang2017fast, sentker2018gdl,sedghi2019probabilistic})) were actually miscalibrated, meaning that the uncertainty values did not properly correlate to predicted model errors since variance was computed using the predictive mean instead of target image $I_f$.
-We proposed to directly use the expected model error to express model uncertainty since the target image is available at all times in image registration.
-Thus, the resulting uncertainty estimate is perfectly calibrated.
-In this section, we examine how the proposed and existing methods differ in their estimates of uncertainty.
+As previously mentioned in section \ref{sec:bayes_variant}, the appearance uncertainty estimates produced by the predictive variance (Eqn. \ref{eqn:pred_var_0}) were actually miscalibrated, meaning that the uncertainty values did not properly correlate to predicted model errors since variance was computed using the predictive mean instead of target image $I_f$.
+We proposed to directly use the expected model error to express appearance uncertainty since the target image is available at all times in image registration.
+Thus, the resulting appearance uncertainty estimate is perfectly calibrated.
+In this section, we examine how the proposed and existing methods differ in their estimates of appearance uncertainty.